 “Die-Yon-Eh-Suss,” I enunciated, wagging a finger in his face.
 I had been drinking way more than root beer.
 “Greek god of wine.
-Come on, man, did they teach you anything in college?”
+Come on, man, didn’t they teach you anything in school?”

 “Well, if you won’t agree with me on root beer, I don’t think we can be together,” I told Jeff.
 Or Jerry.
 Or Jorge.
 Or whatever his name was.

-I knew I should’ve felt sorry for him.
-Poor guy.
-Most of my long-term relationships have been with fellow immortals, but come on, I’m Ancient Greek.
-I couldn’t resist a mortal or two.
+I knew I should’ve felt sorry for him, but eh.
+Better end it in confusion now than in screaming terror later.
+Most of my relationships had been with fellow immortals, but I’m Ancient Greek – I couldn’t resist a mortal from time to time.
+Or two.
 Three.
-Four.
-At the same time.
+Four, maybe.

 “Look,” I said to Jeff-Jerry-Jorge.
 “This isn’t going well.
-Wanna go to my place, anyway?”
+There totally won’t be a second date.
+Wanna go back to my place, anyway?”

 I sat back, grumpily, and finished my meal.
 You know who I missed?
 This one vampire chick named Lucy.
 She was delightfully weird.
-Like, I’d known religious vampires before, but this girl was kind of special.
+I had known religious vampires before, but this girl was kind of special.
 You haven’t lived until you’ve seen someone set herself on fire by praying.
-I respected her principles..
-And sense of humor, button nose, sarcasm, hobbies, surprisingly thorough knowledge of professional wrestling, and other stuff.
-Way too many.
-But hey, I’ve always been opinionated, and we fought until it ended.
-Even immortals need time and personal space, sometimes.
+I respected her principles… And sense of humor, button nose, sarcasm, surprisingly thorough knowledge of professional wrestling, lots of stuff like that.
+She was my soulmate, and we pissed it away by arguing like mortals.